 When grilling on high heat, create a two-fire zone: Stack more coals on one side of the grill for higher-temperature cooking, and the other side of the grill should have less charcoal for lower-temperature cooking.
 When grilling, sear foods on hot zone, then move over to cooler zone to cook through without burning.

 After grilling, let the meat rest for five minutes on a cutting board.
 A board with a groove running around the perimeter is the perfect board since it collects all the juices the steak releases.

 What to cook on medium heat

-It takes about 25-30 minutes to get to grill to medium heat temperature.
-Proteins that need to be thoroughly cooked through like pork chops, chicken (breast, wings, etc.), fish, uncooked hot dogs and sausages, along with denser fruits and vegetables like pineapple and eggplant, should be cooked on medium-heat.
+It takes about 25 to 30 minutes to get to grill to medium-heat temperature (about 500 degrees).
+Proteins that need to be thoroughly cooked through like pork chops, chicken, fish, uncooked hot dogs and sausages, along with denser fruits and vegetables like pineapple and eggplant, should be cooked on medium-heat.